Summer Semester - Parking permits are not required to park in LCC lots and rented meters.

 For this year, all students and most employees are being issued a universal LCC parking sticker that allows parking in most flat lots and on city streets in designated areas.
 You will receive this permit in the mail at your address on record in our Banner system.

-Please review our PDF Fileupdated parking map to make sure you know where you are going on the first day of the fall semester!
+Please review our updated parking map to make sure you know where you are going on the first day of the fall semester!

 Parking on campus is enforced by LCC Police and Public Safety.
 Officers monitor areas across campus to help ensure the availability of parking and the safety of those entering and exiting parking areas by upholding the parking regulations.
 Parking decals are enforced 7am - 10pm Monday through Thursday and 7am - 4pm Friday.

 Remember LCC parking is for use only when on campus for school-related business.
 LCC parking lots cannot be used when attending to unrelated LCC business such as off-campus employment.
 Permits are non-transferable and issued to a specific person for use.
-Parking permits used by someone other than the person to whom it was issued may result in a written violation and/or have their parking permit revoked.
+Use of a parking permit by someone other than the person to whom it was issued may result in a written violation and/or revocation of the parking permit.

 The Capital Area Transportation Authority (CATA) is a cost-effective and convenient way to get to LCC locations.Learn More